-In 2017 (as of November 15), the criteria and categories of risk for 17 types of control and supervision activities have been approved, including those carried out by the Ministry of Emergency Situations of Russia, Rosreestr, Roszdravnadzor, Rosprirodnadzor, Rostrud and Rosselkhoznadzor.
+In 2019 (as of January, 1), the criteria and categories of risk for 30 types of control and supervision activities have been approved.

 Also, during the development of criteria and categories of risk, a number of agencies decided to discontinue scheduled inspections for certain types of control.
-At the moment, it has been agreed to abolish scheduled inspections when carrying out 5 types of control (supervision) activities: supervision in advertising; supervision over compliance with tariff legislation (FAS Russia); supervision in the field of consumer rights protection (Rospotrebnadzor); licensing control over installation and maintenance of fire safety devices in buildings and structures, as well as over firefighting activities (EMERCOM of Russia).
-It is planned to discontinue scheduled inspections when carrying out licensing control over the retail sale of alcoholic beverages.
+At the moment, it has been agreed to abolish scheduled inspections when carrying out 8 types of control (supervision) activities.

 In addition, risk indicators for the process of conducting unscheduled inspections are currently getting developed for three types of control (supervisory) activities.
 They include land supervision, sanitary and epidemiological supervision and control over the activities of accredited individuals.
 On the last type of control, the relevant Order of the Ministry of Economic Development has already been adopted.